Prisma vs Drizzle: Type-Safe ORM or Lightweight SQL Builder?

-Prisma and Drizzle are both excellent TypeScript ORMs offering full type safety, but with different philosophies.
-Prisma 7 has made significant strides with a 90% smaller bundle and better edge support, solidifying its position as the most mature ORM.
-Drizzle distinguishes itself with SQL-like syntax and a bundle size of just 7.4 KB, making it preferred for edge-first architectures.
-For new projects, the choice depends on your preference: abstraction and tooling (Prisma) or SQL proximity and minimal overhead (Drizzle).
+Prisma and Drizzle are both excellent TypeScript ORMs offering full type safety, but with fundamentally different philosophies.
+Prisma provides an abstract query layer with auto-generated types, a declarative schema, and extensive tooling like Prisma Studio and Prisma Accelerate.
+Prisma 7 has made significant strides with a 90% smaller bundle and improved edge support, solidifying its position as the most mature ORM.
+Drizzle distinguishes itself with SQL-like syntax giving developers full control over their queries, a bundle size of just 7.4 KB, and zero-overhead type safety without code generation.
+For projects that are edge-first or where SQL proximity and minimal overhead are priorities, Drizzle is the better choice.
+For complex data models with many relations, multi-database support, and need for visual tooling, Prisma is the stronger option.

 Prisma

-The most popular TypeScript ORM featuring a declarative schema, auto-generated types, and a powerful query engine.
-Prisma 7 delivers a 90% smaller bundle size and improved cold start performance, making the platform better suited for serverless and edge environments.
-Prisma Studio provides a visual database editor.
+The most popular TypeScript ORM with over 40,000 GitHub stars, featuring a declarative schema in its own DSL format, auto-generated types, and a powerful query engine written in Rust.
+Prisma 7 delivers a 90% smaller bundle size and improved cold start performance, making the platform significantly better suited for serverless and edge environments.
+Prisma Studio provides a visual database editor for managing and exploring data.
+Prisma supports PostgreSQL, MySQL, SQLite, SQL Server, and MongoDB and offers a streamlined migration system via Prisma Migrate.

 Drizzle

-A lightweight TypeScript ORM with SQL-like syntax that stays close to the database.
-At just 7.4 KB bundle size with fast cold starts, Drizzle is optimized for edge and serverless environments.
-It offers full type safety without code generation and works with PostgreSQL, MySQL, and SQLite.
+A lightweight TypeScript ORM with SQL-like syntax that stays close to the database and gives developers full control over their queries.
+At just 7.4 KB bundle size with fast cold starts, Drizzle is optimized for edge and serverless environments like Cloudflare Workers and Vercel Edge Functions.
+It offers full type safety directly from TypeScript schema definitions without code generation or build step.
+Drizzle works with PostgreSQL, MySQL, SQLite, and Turso and provides Drizzle Kit as a migration tool and Drizzle Studio as a database browser.

 What are the key differences between Prisma and Drizzle?